 Purchasing the properties, and building a "large country residence", was an idea to eventually sell the Government a country residence for the English Governor.
-However, his plans went astray as the Governors country residence was chosen to be at Macedon.
+However, his plans went astray as the Governor's country residence was chosen to be at Macedon.

-It is unknown who won the tender, but over the next year or two, the residence was erected and reputed to cost £35,000 (equivalent to about \$6 million in 2021).
+It is unknown who won the tender, but over the next year or two, the impressive house was erected and reputed to cost 35,000 pounds (equivalent to about \$6,000,000 in 2022).
 Davies had already renamed the "Fern Glen" residence he purchased from George Bruce to "Invermay".
-He named the new residence "Invermay" presumably because the older residence was partly destroyed by rain as explained in the "Fern Glen" section.

-Materials were carted by a tramway constructed to the site along what was known as Kerrs Lane, later Pig Lane, and then Pavitt Lane.
+Materials were carted by a tramway constructed to the site along what was known as Fern Glen Road, later Boundary Lane, later Kerrs Lane, later Pig Lane, and then Pavitt Lane.
 The main motive power horses and bullocks.

 The rooms of the house were organised around a central courtyard with main rooms at the front, bedrooms on the wings, and kitchen, storeroom, servant's quarters and stables at the rear.
-Its 32 rooms (including cellars, servants' quarters and stables) were magnificent in every way.
-Exposed 355 mm x 153 mm Oregon beams protruded beneath the ceilings and rooms were panelled with polished Kauri, silky oak and Blackwood, or in one room, imported French tiles screwed onto Oregon boards.
-The main building was clad in some of the finest made machine made bricks from Croydon.
+Its 32 rooms were magnificent in every way.
+Exposed 355 mm x 153 mm Oregon beams protruded beneath the ceilings and rooms were panelled with polished Kauri, silky oak and blackwood, or in one room, imported French tiles screwed onto Oregon boards.
+The main building was clad in some of the finest machine made bricks from Croydon.
 The main building roof was slate, and the more lowly quarters in galvanised iron.
 This fabulous house had enormous cellars, including underground butcher's facilities and a large bell to summon workers.
 The kitchen and servants' quarters at the rear were made from concrete poured into formwork.
 A swimming pool was constructed and fed from the creek passing near the house.